How to make custom type binders for Play! Forms

 form helpers that help define the types of data in a form, such as

-far as the type goes, map to normal primitives like String
+far as the type goes, map to normal primitives like String, Long,

 and DateTime.